Voltagev1/Dark-Phoenix-/README.md

 ## License

-The WhatsApp Bot PREXZY BUG BOT is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot Dark Phoenix is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the WhatsApp Bot Devil Cat v2 Md to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the WhatsApp Bot Dark Phoenix to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developers:

--PRECIOUS AYOMIDE
+Voltage⚡Lord